lstange/mcgs/README.md

 |Standard normal     |               0.30|                 0.23|
 |Contaminated normal |               0.30|                 0.48|

 CV of median estimator did not budge, but CV of Rayleigh estimator doubled.
-So unless you are certain that the data follows normal distribution, it might be prudent to use a robust estimator such as the median.
+The takeaway is that unless you are certain that the data follows normal distribution, it might be prudent to use a robust estimator such as the median.

 ### Median Group Size